 A common diagnosis of America’s ideological polarization is that each political party is consuming starkly differing information within their respective echo chambers.
 The rise of social media has allowed not just for the freedom of information, but the danger to choose only the information we want.
 But before the country plunged into online trench warfare, this disconnect was prevalent on a more rudimentary stage: the histories taught, or not taught, in K-12 education.

 For a start, the overall quality of American history education is shoddy at best, with most Americans scoring the worst on national history in comparison to any other subject.
 In 2014, only eighteen percent of eighth-graders performed at or above the Proficient level in U.S. history, translating into alarming knowledge gaps.
 A similar study in 2010 indicated a majority of fourth-graders could not answer why Abraham Lincoln was an important figure.
-When asked about what social problem Brown vs. Board of Education was supposed to solve, only two percent of high school seniors correctly answered, “racial segregation in schools.”
+When asked about what social problem Brown v.
+Board of Education was supposed to solve, only two percent of high school seniors correctly answered, “racial segregation in schools.”

 Furthermore, the content that is taught is heavily swayed by the power of state school boards to give curriculum and textbooks a certain historical bend.
 The divided Texas State Board of Education is a notorious example, coming under frequent accusations of historical revisionism and religious bias.
-Some of their most questionable changes have included listing Moses as a key influence on the Founding Fathers in civic education, the removal of any references to global climate change in science curriculums, and describing the millions of slaves brought to the Americas during the Transatlantic Slave Trade simply as “a movement of workers” in history classes.
+Some of their most questionable changes have included listing Moses as a key influence on the Founding Fathers in civic education, the removal of any references to global climate change in science curricula, and describing the millions of slaves brought to the Americas during the Transatlantic Slave Trade simply as “a movement of workers” in history classes.